cs3110/textbook/data/exercises.md

 * Create a record named `charizard` of type `pokemon` that represents a Pok&eacute;mon with 78 HP and Fire type.

-* Create a record named `metapod` of type `pokemon` that represents a Pok&eacute;mon with 50 HP and Normal type.
+* Create a record named `squirtle` of type `pokemon` that represents a Pok&eacute;mon with 44 HP and Water type.